Healthcare of Ontario Pension Plan Trust Fund Invests $497,000 in Burning Rock Biotech Limited (NASDAQ:BNR)

-Healthcare of Ontario Pension Plan Trust Fund acquired a new stake in shares of Burning Rock Biotech Limited (NASDAQ:BNR – Get Rating) in the third quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
-The fund acquired 207,800 shares of the company’s stock, valued at approximately $497,000.
+Healthcare of Ontario Pension Plan Trust Fund acquired a new stake in Burning Rock Biotech Limited (NASDAQ:BNR – Get Rating) during the 3rd quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
+The firm acquired 207,800 shares of the company’s stock, valued at approximately $497,000.

-Other hedge funds and other institutional investors have also added to or reduced their stakes in the company.
-Virtu Financial LLC bought a new stake in shares of Burning Rock Biotech in the 3rd quarter worth $31,000.
-Northern Trust Corp bought a new stake in shares of Burning Rock Biotech in the 2nd quarter worth $46,000.
-Quantbot Technologies LP acquired a new stake in shares of Burning Rock Biotech during the second quarter worth $61,000.
-Jane Street Group LLC raised its position in shares of Burning Rock Biotech by 104.4% during the second quarter.
-Jane Street Group LLC now owns 21,232 shares of the company’s stock worth $62,000 after purchasing an additional 10,842 shares during the period.
-Finally, UBS Group AG raised its position in Burning Rock Biotech by 1,169.8% during the second quarter.
-UBS Group AG now owns 31,720 shares of the company’s stock valued at $93,000 after buying an additional 29,222 shares during the period.
-Institutional investors and hedge funds own 22.10% of the company’s stock.
+Several other hedge funds have also modified their holdings of the stock.
+Massachusetts Financial Services Co.
+MA increased its position in shares of Burning Rock Biotech by 76.7% during the second quarter.
+Massachusetts Financial Services Co.
+MA now owns 4,410,552 shares of the company’s stock worth $12,834,000 after purchasing an additional 1,914,059 shares in the last quarter.
+Renaissance Technologies LLC raised its position in shares of Burning Rock Biotech by 866.7% during the 2nd quarter.
+Renaissance Technologies LLC now owns 1,098,200 shares of the company’s stock worth $3,196,000 after purchasing an additional 984,600 shares during the last quarter.
+Credit Suisse AG acquired a new position in shares of Burning Rock Biotech during the 2nd quarter worth approximately $2,425,000.
+Barclays PLC raised its holdings in Burning Rock Biotech by 69.3% in the 3rd quarter.
+Barclays PLC now owns 1,345,377 shares of the company’s stock valued at $3,215,000 after acquiring an additional 550,925 shares during the last quarter.
+Finally, BlackRock Inc. raised its holdings in Burning Rock Biotech by 10.8% in the 1st quarter.
+BlackRock Inc. now owns 1,436,749 shares of the company’s stock valued at $13,348,000 after acquiring an additional 140,533 shares during the last quarter.
+22.10% of the stock is currently owned by institutional investors and hedge funds.

 Burning Rock Biotech Limited primarily develops and provides cancer therapy selection tests in the People's Republic of China.
 It operates in three segments: Central Laboratory Business, In-Hospital Business, and Pharma Research and Development Services.
 The company primarily offers next-generation sequencing-based cancer therapy selection and prognosis prediction tests applicable to a range of cancer types, including lung cancer, gastrointestinal cancer, prostate cancer, breast cancer, lymphomas, thyroid cancer, colorectal cancer, ovarian cancer, pancreatic cancer, and bladder cancer using tissue and liquid biopsy samples.